xcore/sc_sdram_burst/docs/api.rst

 **SDRAM_ENABLE_CMD_FULL_ROW_WRITE**
   Enable/Disable the full row write command.

 These defines switch commands on and off in the server and client.
 Set to 0 for disable, set to 1 for enable.
+Disabling unused commands will cause a code size decrease.

 Port Config
 +++++++++++
-The port config is given in sdram_ports_IMPL.h.
+The port config is given in ``\IMPL\sdram_ports_IMPL.h`` and is implementation specific.

 SDRAM API
 ---------

-These are the functions that are called from the application and are included in sdram.h.
+These are the functions that are called from the application and are included in ``sdram.h``.

 Server Functions
 ++++++++++++++++